-Pipeline safety integrity programs and repairs may impose significant costs and liabilities on MoGas.
+Pipeline safety integrity programs and repairs may impose significant costs and liabilities on MoGas or other operating assets we may acquire.

-Regulations administered by the Federal Office of Pipeline Safety within the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration ("PHMSA") require pipeline operators to develop integrity management programs to comprehensively evaluate certain areas along their pipelines and to take additional measures to protect pipeline segments located in "high consequence areas" where a leak or rupture could potentially do the most harm.
-As an operator, MoGas is required to:
+Regulations administered by the Federal Office of Pipeline Safety within the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration ("PHMSA") require pipeline operators to develop integrity management programs to comprehensively evaluate certain areas along their pipelines and to take additional measures to protect certain pipeline segments.
+As an operator, MoGas is, and any other systems or facilities we may acquire and operate in reliance on the PLR are likely to be, required to:

-- perform ongoing assessments of pipeline integrity; - identify and characterize applicable threats to pipeline segments that could impact a high consequence area; - improve data collection, integration and analysis; - repair and remediate the pipeline as necessary; and - implement preventative and mitigating actions.
+- perform ongoing assessments of pipeline or asset integrity; - identify and characterize applicable threats to pipeline or asset segments that could impact a high consequence area; - improve data collection, integration and analysis; - repair and remediate the pipeline or asset as necessary; and - implement preventative and mitigating actions.

 MoGas is required to maintain pipeline integrity testing programs that are intended to assess pipeline integrity.
 Any repair, remediation, preventative or mitigating actions could require significant capital and operating expenditures.
-The regulations implementing these laws are constantly evolving; pursuant to its reauthorization under the Protecting our Infrastructure of Pipelines and Enhancing Safety Act of 2016, PHMSA has adopted rules implementing its emergency order authority over pipelines, revising federal pipeline safety regulations related to underground natural gas storage facilities, and imposing additional requirements on the transportation of natural gas and hazardous liquids by pipeline, including more stringent standards for plastic pipe.
-A rule amending the safety regulations applicable to gas transmission and gathering pipelines has also been proposed, and a notice of proposed rulemaking to harmonize the hazardous materials regulations with international regulations and standards has been issued.
+The regulations implementing these laws are constantly evolving; pursuant to its reauthorization under the Protecting our Infrastructure of Pipelines and Enhancing Safety Act of 2016 (the "PIPES Act"), PHMSA has adopted rules implementing its emergency order authority over pipelines, revising federal pipeline safety regulations related to underground natural gas storage facilities, and imposing additional requirements on the transportation of natural gas and hazardous liquids by pipeline, including more stringent standards for plastic pipe.
+In October 2019, PHMSA issued final rules amending pipeline safety regulations governing both hazardous liquid pipelines and gas transmission pipelines.
+These rules extend reporting, inspections, integrity assessment, leak detection, and inline inspection requirements to include additional pipeline segments, including certain pipeline segments outside high consequence areas.
+PHMSA also issued a final rule adopting enhanced emergency order procedures implementing certain emergency order authority conferred on the Secretary by the PIPES Act.
+No further action has been taken on the notice of proposed rulemaking to harmonize the hazardous materials regulations with international regulations and standards.
 Compliance with new or more stringent laws or regulations, or stricter interpretation of existing laws, could significantly increase compliance costs.
 Should MoGas fail to comply with the Federal Office of Pipeline Safety's rules and related regulations and orders, it could be subject to significant penalties and fines, including potential future increases in applicable penalty amounts to reflect inflation, which could have a material adverse effect on MoGas' business, results of operations and financial condition.
+PHMSA also may apply to other s